rmnobarra/rmnobarra.github.io/_posts/2024-08-09-system-design.md

 Availability tactics aim to prevent and mitigate the impact of failures, including:

-**Failure Prevention**
+### Failure Prevention

-Eliminating Single Points of Failure: Implement redundancy to prevent the failure of a single component from causing system unavailability.
+**Eliminating Single Points of Failure**: Implement redundancy to prevent the failure of a single component from causing system unavailability.

-Fault Tolerance: Allow the system to continue operating in a degraded state, even if some components fail.
+**Fault Tolerance**: Allow the system to continue operating in a degraded state, even if some components fail.

-**Failure Detection**
+### Failure Detection

 **Monitoring**: Continuously check the state of system components to quickly detect failures.